How do Freemasons greet each other?

 Have you seen a small dog with a blue-collar?
 Both questions are almost the same.
 It is also a popular way to identify brothers.

-There are many Freemasons who think all these questions are the part of the mythology.
+There are many Freemasons who think all these questions are part of the mythology.
 These aren’t the actual ways to identify a Freemason.

 However, the majorities of adults who are affiliated with Freemasonry disagree with this notion and tell their stories regarding how these questions helped them identifying their brothers and greet them.

 Yes, Freemasons have secret handshakes and they are quite controversial.

-Many anti-Masonic people and even some newspapers claim that these secret codes assist the Freemasons in taking advantages in day-to-day life, especially when they deal with law enforcement agencies or work with other Masons in the business.
+Many anti-Masonic people and even some newspapers claim that these secret codes assist the Freemasons in taking advantage in day-to-day life, especially when they deal with law enforcement agencies or work with other Masons in the business.

 But this is far from the truth.

 There isn’t any evidence to prove this claim.
 According to many Freemasons, these claims damage their reputation and make the general public discuss nefarious things about them.

 The secret handshake greetings can be divided into some categories, which we will not reveal here, of course.
-All these handshake grips aren’t only the best ways to greet your brothers but also perceive their status and degree in the lodge.
+All these handshakes/grips aren’t only the best ways to greet your brothers but also perceive their status and degree in the lodge.

 They don’t tolerate people talking about their greetings or secret codes in any way outside the lodge.
 For that reason, it is highly unlikely you will receive the handshake greeting in public.

 These kinds of greetings are only shared with selected and elected people of the lodge.

 The only things that can help you to recognize a Freemason in public areas are certain phrases.

 Those are the only forms of greetings to identify a brother and start an interesting conversation.